KAR-NG/Marketing_Analytics/marketing.md

 table successfully present the correlation between each numerical variables in the dataset.

-One can just look for correlation value that is 0.8 but not equal to 1, then refer to the variable pair that associated with this value.
+One can just look for correlation values that are 0.8 but not equal to 1, then refer to the variables that associated with this value.
+This value range indicates possible existence of multicollinearity.

 ``` r
 # Filter non-numerical and binary variable, to select only numerical variables (predictors) to test relationships among themselve.